Supporting mental health through early childhood

 Your local GP is a great place to start if you think your child might need some help.
 Your GP may be able to provide ongoing care or suggest another mental health professional who can offer support.

 Your chosen health professional will likely complete a mental health assessment so they can provide tailored treatment for your child’s needs.
-You can find out more about all the ways your health insurance can support you here; from in hospital treatment to telehealth services If you’re a Medibank member with hospital cover, you can call the Medibank Mental Health Phone Support service on 1800 644 325 to talk through your concerns and make a plan.
+You can find out more about all the ways your health insurance can support you here; from in hospital treatment to telehealth services.
+If you have Medibank health insurance you can also call 24/7 Medibank Mental Health Support for information on services available in your area.~

 Managing mental health at home